JuliaLang/julia/JuliaSyntax/README.md

 ## Flisp parser bugs

-Some things seem to be bugs:
+Here's some behaviors which seem to be bugs:

 * Macro module paths allow calls which gives weird stateful semantics!
   ```